 The first cut occurs as the Air cardinal lies dying in St. Peter's Square.
 After mouth to mouth resuscitation is attempted on the cardinal, blood splatters out of his chest wounds and onto Langdon's face.
-The sight of this occurrence was
+The sight of this occurrence

-close-up, rather than a couple of low-lit and benign shots of him afterwards.
+face in close-up, rather than a couple of low-lit and benign shots of him afterwards.

 Cut Scene: Fire Cardinal

 The next change occurs during the attempted rescue of the Fire cardinal victim.
 Although it was already reduced for the original US theatrical version, the scene was trimmed even further in the UK version.
 A shot of the cardinal burning